mike01/pypacker/README.md

 	ICMP.Echo(id=123, seq=1, body_bytes=b"foobar")
 ```

-Read packets from file (pcap format) and analyze all aspects of it:
+Read packets from file (pcap/tcpdump format) and analyze all aspects of it:

 ```python
 from pypacker import ppcap